3 Day Compound Workout Routine for Mass Gain w/PDF

 • Day 3 (Fri) – Legs and Biceps

-• Warm-up: 5-10 minutes (you use the treadmill, stationary bike, or bodyweight cardio exercises).
+• Warm-up: 5-10 minutes (use the treadmill, dynamic stretching, stationary bike, or bodyweight cardio exercises).

 • Method of Training: Standard Rep-Set Pattern